 - Tearing eyes

 - Loss of appetite

 - Increased heartbeat or breathing

-These problems vary in severity and duration depending on the specific OxyContin dose taken and duration of use.
+These problems vary in severity and duration depending on the specific oxycodone dose taken and duration of use.

-Most OxyContin and oxycodone users need help to stop using and require residential drug treatment.
-Few people can safely stop using without a certified detoxification and science-based addiction treatment program.
+Most opioid addicts need help to stop using and require residential drug treatment.
+Few people can safely stop using without a supervised drug and alcohol detox and evidence-based addiction treatment program.

-Typically, OxyContin abusers go through a detoxification program – or withdrawal stabilization – before beginning a long-term treatment program.
+Typically, opioid addicts go through a detoxification program – or withdrawal stabilization – before beginning a long-term treatment program.
 Patients can be prescribed anti-addiction medications to lessen the withdrawal symptoms.

-The detoxification process alone is not a cure for OxyContin addiction.
+The drug and alcohol detox alone is not a cure for opioid addiction.
 A comprehensive, personalized addiction treatment program, like the program at Enterhealth, is crucial for a successful recovery.
-A combination of therapeutic and pharmacological addiction treatment can help those with OxyContin addiction regain a stable and productive life and address the underlying issues creating the desire to use.
+A combination of therapeutic and pharmacological addiction treatment can help those with opioid addiction regain a stable and productive life and address the underlying issues creating the desire to use.
 Research shows that integrating both types of treatment is the most effective approach to restoring a degree of normal function to the brain – and provide a more positive, life-long outcome.